wukefe/RunnyThing/README.md

 Note

-- Total points are changed from 40 to 36 because q5's point is adjusted from 7 to 3;
+- Total points have been changed from 40 to 36 since q5's point has been adjusted from 7 to 3;
-- If you receive more than 3 points in q5, the extra points automatically become your bonus points;
+- If you receive more than 3 points (out of 7) in q5, the extra points automatically become your bonus points;
 - Your final grade should be `max(initial_grade + bonus, 36)`

 ### The original